 Risk Summary of Control Mechanisms Fund assets fail to deliver returns in line with the anticipated returns underpinning valuation of liabilities over the long-term Only anticipate long-term return on a relatively prudent basis to reduce risk of under-performing.
 Short term (quarterly) investment monitoring analyses market performance.
 This gives an early warning of contribution rises ahead.
 In the short term, volatility is damped down by stability measures on contributions.
-However, if underperformance is sustained over a period, contributions would rise more.
+However, if underperformance is sustained over a period, contributions would rise by more.
 Analyse progress at three yearly valuations for all employers.
 Inappropriate long-term investment strategy Set Fund-specific benchmark, informed by Asset-Liability modelling of liabilities.
 Fall in risk-free returns on Government bonds, leading to a rise in value placed on liabilities Some investment in bonds helps to mitigate this risk.
 Active investment manager under-performance relative to benchmark Short term (quarterly) investment monitoring analyses market performance and active managers relative to their index benchmark.

-Risk Summary of Control Mechanisms Pay and price inflation significantly more than anticipated The focus of the actuarial valuation process is on real returns on assets, net of price and pay increases.
+Actual pay and price inflation significantly more than anticipated The focus of the actuarial valuation process is on real returns on assets, net of price and pay increases.
 Some investment in index-linked bonds also helps to mitigate this risk.
-Employers pay for their own salary awards and are reminded of the geared effect on pension liabilities of any bias in pensionable pay rises towards longerserving employees.
-Effect of possible increase in employer's contribution rate on service delivery and Seek feedback from employers on scope to absorb short-term contribution rises. admission/scheduled bodies Mitigate impact through deficit spreading and phasing in of contribution rises.
+Employers pay for their own salary awards and are reminded of the geared effect on pension liabilities of any bias in pensionable pay rises towards longer-serving employees.
+Effect of possible increase in employer's contribution rate on service delivery and Seek feedback from employers on scope to absorb short-term contribution rises.

+Risk Summary of Control Mechanisms admission/scheduled bodies Mitigate impact through deficit spreading and phasing in of contribution rises.
+Incorporate a stabilisation mechanism for employers where appropriate.